 This small, tented camp lies below the peaks of the Mathews Mountains in the 850,000-acre Namunyak Wildlife Conservation Trust, a community project between landowners and the local Samburu people.
 Accommodation is in six spacious tents, sited under pole-supported thatch roofs with flush toilets and open-air showers.
 There is also a two-bedroom house with a shared sitting/dining area.
 The main sitting room and dining area sits on stilts in front of the water hole and natural rock pool—yes, you swim here overlooking the water hole and you are quite safe—with stunning views of the Mathews Mountains.
 Game is plentiful with resident lion and leopard, and there's an excellent chance of seeing wild dog as there are two packs in the area.
 Look out for the attractive colobus monkeys when you go for a guided hike in the forest.
 Go donkey trekking in the mountains, or take a camel safari with an overnight stop at a fly camp.

-Namunyak Conservancy, Laikipia Plateau, Kenya
+Namunyak Conservancy, Laikipia Plateau, Laikipia, Kenya